 • College Information Nights

-Parent involvement activities are designed to keep parents informed regarding services provides to their children as well as equip them with resources to address household needs.
+Parent engagement activities are designed to keep parents informed regarding services provides to their children as well as equip them with resources to address household needs.

 • English as a Second Language classes (21st CCLC) – classes for parents who desire to learn English